The Fast Fashion Industry

 Be part of the change

-This though is just the beginning of the work The Circle want to do in regards to ensuring that the many workers, who are predominantly women, in the garment industry receive a living wage.
+This though is just the beginning of the work The Circle wants to do in regards to ensuring that the many workers in the garment industry — who are predominantly women — receive a living wage.
 We are planning a two-year campaign to stop the current ‘race to the bottom’ and to propose a new architecture for the garment industry to ensure compliance and accountability for workers to receive a living wage.
-You can be part of that by donating to our work in this area and helping create a ‘race to the top’ in terms of protecting the rights of millions of workers and paying them a living wage.
-Every contribution will make a difference – thank you.
+You can be part of that by donating to our work in this area and helping create a ‘race to the top’ to protect the rights of millions of workers and paying them a living wage.
+Every contribution will make a difference.
+Thank you.